Prasath-B/SellandBuy-Client/README.md

-# Getting Started with Create React App

  This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-  ## Here is the link for the project have a look.https://sellandbuy.netlify.app/
+  ### Here is the link for the project have a look.https://sellandbuy.netlify.app/

-  ### Project involves React hooks, redux, routing etc..
+  #### Project involves React hooks, redux, routing etc..

   #### The backend of the project is done on node.js.
-And Source-Code for backend is on the diiferent repo
+And Source-Code for backend is on the diiferent repo, https://github.com/Prasath-B/SellandBuy-server

 ## Available Scripts